BedBox and the Airlines

 The BedBox has been developed with inputs from pilots, aircraft engineers, cabin crew, travellers, parents and of course the kids.
 We love traveling with kids, and we want all families to have a comfortable, safe and enjoyable travel experience.

 Even though sleep is a key factor when traveling far with kids, another important element is nutrition.
 Plan ahead, drink and eat well before and during the flight.
 And remember to bring some entertainment.
 The BedBox will still be the perfect travel companion and carry-on suitcase for your child.
 It will fit perfectly either under the seat in front or in the overhead bin.
-And with the mattress left back home, you will have even more volume available for your child’s favorite items.

 Into The Future